 Travis CI

-Travis CI is the CI/CD where I really dipped my toes into the water.
+Travis CI is the CI/CD system where I really dipped my toes into the water.
 I really like it and would consider it the one I am most familiar with.

 - Pros